julian-risch/ICADL2018/README.md

+## Citation

+If you use our work, please cite our paper [**Book Recommendation Beyond the Usual Suspects: Embedding Book Plots Together with Place and Time Information**](https://github.com/julian-risch/ICADL2018/risch2018book.pdf) as follows:

+    @inproceedings{risch2018book,
+    author = {Risch, Julian and Garda, Samuele and Krestel, Ralf}, booktitle = {Proceedings of the International Conference On Asia-Pacific Digital Libraries (ICADL)}, pages = {227-239},
+    title = {Book Recommendation Beyond the Usual Suspects: Embedding Book Plots Together with Place and Time Information}, year = {2018}
+    }

 # doc-embedding
 Python scripts to train doc2vec models.
 For each step of the pipeline please refer to the correspondent sections in the configuration files in `configs`.
 To train models you can call: